lalokalabs/wagtail-willie/README.md

 - `action` - Either `accept_all` or `decline_all`
 - `next` - Redirect URL after action (default: `/`)

+**Locale Behavior:** Processes categories for the active locale only.

 ### Accept Category View

 URL: `/cookies/accept/<category_slug>/`